vulcan-dev/docgen/README.md

 ```

 ## Modules
-To specify a module, add "@module myModule" anywhere, any comment after that will be using that module.
+To specify a module, add `@module myModule` anywhere, any comment after that will be using that module.
 The XML will be different, it will be separated into nodes, example:
 ```xml
 <api>
     <module name="module1">